Roman numeral converter and checker

 How Roman numerals work

-Roman numerals build every number from seven letters: I (1), V (5), X (10), L (50), C (100), D (500) and M (1000).
+The modern Roman numeral convention taught in schools builds numbers from seven letters: I (1), V (5), X (10), L (50), C (100), D (500) and M (1000).
 You add symbols from largest to smallest, so 2026 is MMXXVI (1000 + 1000 + 10 + 10 + 5 + 1).

-The one twist is subtraction: a smaller symbol placed before a bigger one is subtracted.
+Its main twist is subtraction: a smaller symbol placed before a bigger one is subtracted.
 That is why 4 is IV (5 minus 1) and 40 is XL (50 minus 10).
 Only six pairs are allowed, IV, IX, XL, XC, CD and CM, and a symbol is never repeated more than three times in a row.

 Common mistakes the checker catches